cran/rTwig/README.md

 display, and C++ via `Rcpp` to efficiently build the cylinders.
 The cylinders, simulated point cloud, and skeleton can all be plotted and colored by any variable or user supplied color palette.
-It can also visualize stem triangulation meshes from TreeQSM.
+It can also visualize stem triangulation meshes from TreeQSM, and leaves created by either QSM-FaNNI or aRchi.

 |                               |                                   |
 |-------------------------------|-----------------------------------|